 GAK phase

-Definition: What is a GAK phase?
+Definition: What is a GAK Phase?

-The Importance of the GAK Phase in Project Management
+Significance of the GAK Phase in Project Management

-Typical costs during the GAK phase
+Typical Costs in the GAK Phase

 The GAK phase in the real estate and construction industry

-Related terms
+Related Terms

 - Project Financing

-- Land acquisition
+- Land Acquisition

 - Early-stage financing